Evolution of cooperation in networks with well-connected cooperators: Discussion

-Empirical experiments of humans playing cooperation games in constructed networks constitutes an important tool in the study of cooperation (e.g. \cite{Cassar2007, Grujic2010, Gracia2012, Rand2014}).
+Our study implies that correlation between cooperativeness and social connectedness is a relevant factor to consider both for our understanding of the evolution of cooperation in general and when designing and conducting scientific investigations of cooperation.
+Empirical experiments of humans playing cooperation games in constructed networks constitutes an important tool in the study of cooperation (e.g. \cite{Cassar2007, Gracia2012, grujic2020people, li2018punishment, melamed2018cooperation, Rand2014}, see also \cite{jusup2022social}).
 Given that the number of replicates in such experiments can be low due to practical constraints, random variation in initial conditions can have significant effects.
-Our results imply that if cooperative individuals are by chance placed in more well-connected network positions, this can potentially affect the experimental results (\figref{fig.cfracres}).
-We also saw that the amount of variation in the final cooperator fractions differed between settings, with some of them having more propensity for outliers than others (\figref{fig.finalcfracdists}, and see Appendix B for similar plots for the other settings), increasing the chance of getting unrepresentative experimental results.
+Our results imply that if cooperative individuals are by chance placed in more well-connected network positions, this can potentially affect the experimental results.
+We also saw that the amount of variation in the final cooperator fractions differed between settings, with some of them having more propensity for outliers than others (Figure~\ref{fig.finalcfracdists}, and see Appendix B for similar plots for the other settings), increasing the chance of getting unrepresentative experimental results.
 Such effects can therefore be important to consider when conducting network cooperation experiments.
+Similarly, the results show that initial conditions (here in the form of strategy-degree correlations) can have considerable effects in simulation studies of cooperation in networks, which underlines the importance of using replications in such studies.